hildogjr/KiCost/docs/usage.rst

                             country with more than one currency, it will be chosen, in the sequence, `USD`, `EUR` or alphabetical order.
                             Default: `USD`.
-      --guide, -gui         Start the user guide to run KiCost passing the file parameter give by "--input", all others parameters are ignored.
+      --guide               Start the user guide to run KiCost passing the file parameter give by "--input", all others parameters are ignored.
-      --user, -u            Run KiCost using the parameters in the guide memory, all passed parameters from terminal take priority.
+      --user, -u            Run KiCost in terminal using the parameters in the guide memory, all passed parameters from terminal take priority.

 -------------------------------------------------
 Adding KiCost to the Context Menu (Windows Only)